 People who live at higher elevations are less likely to get altitude sickness during hiking in the mountains than those who live at sea level.
 Having said that, even two people who live in the same place could have very different reactions to a higher altitude.
 Some people are more sensitive to high altitude than others.
 It doesn’t help if you come from a tropical country that is at sea level.

-Dehydration, heat exhaustion, has similar symptoms to AMS.
+Dehydration, heat exhaustion has similar symptoms to AMS.
 To avoid confusion, cover yourself adequately with a hat, full sleeve shirt, apply sunblock and lip balm of factor 30 at least, drink plenty of fluid, and take your time, do not rush.
-Make sure the color of your urine is pale/clear.
+Make sure the colour of your urine is pale/clear.
 If it is yellow, you need to rehydrate.
 Making sudden movements can cause a spell of dizziness above 3500 meters.

 When symptoms strike, head for lower ground

-Everyone should keep in mind that, if you have a headache, do not take it higher.
+Everyone should keep in mind that if you have a headache, do not take it higher.
 Lookout for loss of balance (ataxia) or lack of coordination on simple tasks like walking in a straight line or tying up shoelaces.
 These symptoms are similar when someone is suffering from hypothermia.
-Make sure the patient is warmly dressed and has a woolen or fleece hat on.
-These simple tests can differentiate between a mild annoying mountain sickness or the beginning of something more serious such as cerebral edema (brain swelling).
+Make sure the patient is warmly dressed and has a woollen or fleece hat on.
+These simple tests can differentiate between a mild annoying mountain sickness or the beginning of something more serious such as cerebral oedema (brain swelling).
 There is medicine to treat acute mountain sickness, but the best treatment for any altitude related condition is to Descend, Descend, Descend!
 You will be amazed at how quickly the affected person starts feeling once you have descended 300 meters but try to bring the patient lower by about 500 meters.
 The increase in the atmospheric pressure and the improved delivery makes a world of difference.

 Planning a trekking vacation?
 Take time to acclimate—and check with your doctor.

 If you plan to do a rigorous trek that goes above 3500 meters, you need to consider taking a few days to adapt to the trek’s starting elevation before proceeding to a higher altitude.
 These days with the internet, you can always compare several itineraries for your trekking holiday, and you will soon find a pattern of the programs and stick to it as a guideline.
-Drink plenty of water 3-4 liters daily to prevent dehydration so you know your headache could be due to AMS and not dehydration.
+Drink plenty of water 3-4 litres daily to prevent dehydration, so you know your headache could be due to AMS and not dehydration.